Maryland Auto Insurance [Rates + Cheap Coverage Guide]

 With a provisional license, teens must successfully drive for 18 months to be eligible for an unrestricted license.

 Maryland allows license renewal by mail as well as online for everyone in the state irrespective of their age.
 Motorists are required to renew their licenses every 8 years.

 If you’re new to Maryland, you would be required to register your vehicle in the state and show proof of insurance.
 Vehicles need to pass the Maryland Safety Inspection before getting a registration certificate.

-Speed limits, seat belt laws, move over laws are quick to forget once you start driving.
+Speed limits, seat belt, and car seat laws move over laws are quick to forget once you start driving.
 Brushing up on these once in a while would keep you away from the radar of law enforcement.

 Maryland follows the tort law or the fault system to determine the responsible party for paying damages in the event of an accident.